aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

     >**Note**: You only have to authenticate once per session.

-1. Once you are back in the Azure Portal interface, on the **Activate - Security Administrator** blade, in the **Reason** text box, type a text providing justification for the activation, and then click **Activate**.
+1. Once you are back in the Azure Portal interface, on the **Activate - Security Administrator** blade, in the **Reason** text box, type a text providing justification for the activation, and then click on **Activate**.

     >**Note**: The auto approval process should complete.